kinojms/obsidian-notes/CSOPESY/IV. CPU Scheduling.md

 Situation:
 RR scheduling but at time 10, switch to FCFS algorithm
-- when switching to FCFS, we retain the current process being executed at the time of the switch cause
+- when switching to FCFS, we retain the current process being executed at the time of the switch cause if a process is already on the CPU core, prioritize that process instead